How to Build an App Like Donorbox: Nonprofit Donation Management

 TL;DR

 Donorbox charges 1.5% of every donation, capped at $1,500/month.
 A nonprofit at $1M/year pays $15,000.
 A hospital foundation at $5M/year pays $18,000 and still doesn't own its donor data.
-A custom donation management platform costs $80K-$130K and takes 8-12 weeks.
+A custom donation management platform costs $40K-$110K and takes 8-12 weeks.
 The key features are the embeddable donation form, Stripe recurring giving, automated tax receipt PDFs, and LYBUNT reporting.

 Donorbox charges 1.5% of every donation.
 That sounds small.
 At $1M/year in donations, it's $15,000.
 At $5M/year, the monthly cap kicks in at $1,500 and the annual total is $18,000.
-And that $18,000/year buys you a product you don't control, on infrastructure you don't own, with donor data that sits in Donorbox's database.
+That $18,000/year buys you a product you don't control, on infrastructure you don't own, with donor data sitting in Donorbox's database.

 For small nonprofits running occasional campaigns, Donorbox makes sense.
 For a hospital foundation running $3M annual fund campaigns, a community foundation managing 40 named funds, or a national membership organization with chapter structures, the math shifts.
 The product should be yours.